SOS-CER/SOS-CER.github.io/_projects/labs/06-lab/06-lab-while-switch.md

 ---
-title: CSC216 Lab 06 - Finite State Machines
+title: CSC 217 Lab 06 - Finite State Machines
-tags: [software engineering, software lifecycle, CS2, CSC216, Lab06]
+tags: [software engineering, software lifecycle, CS2, CSC 217, Lab06]
-description: CSC216 Lab 06 - Testing `CourseNameValidatorFSM`
+description: CSC 217 Lab 06 - Testing `CourseNameValidatorFSM`
 navigation: on
 pagegroup: 06-lab
 ---

-# CSC216 Lab 06 Testing `CourseNameValidatorFSM`
+# CSC 217 Lab 06 Testing `CourseNameValidatorFSM`
 {% include iconHeader.html type="unitTest" %}
 The registrar's office has provided an implementation of their internal course validation finite state machine that is implemented using a while-switch idiom.
 The implementation is a little long and hard to maintain.
 The registrar's office had difficulty modifying the FSM when a forth prefix letter was allowed because of changes in the Physical Education department.
 While `PackScheduler` will ultimately implement a state pattern for the course name validation FSM, you can use the provided one from the registrar's office to create a suite of tests for evaluating the state pattern implementation.